Jakeippo/p2doctoroffice/README.md

 ### Doctors
 Doctors with certain specialties will be tracked to the allow symptom checker to give doctor suggestions.

-Doctors could simply be another type of Contact record with a picklist of specialties
+Doctors could simply be another type of Contact record with a picklist of specialties, location

 ### Appointment